ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 The Mbed libraries contain CMSIS startup files.

 When importing an Mbed project into [Atmel Studio](http://www.atmel.com/Microsite/atmel-studio/), you must uncheck the **migrate to current infrastructure** box.

+#### IAR Embedded Workbench

+When exporting from CLI to IAR Embedded Workbench, if you have macro definitions for assembly files in mbed_app.json or mbed_lib.json files, you need to add these definitions to the Options -> Assembler -> Preprocessor settings in IAR Embedded Workbench.